A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Calibrating the model with FIRE

 where $v_i^2$ is the norm of the halo-centric particle velocity vector.
 Note that we do not attempt to decompose the CGM velocity field into a turbulent component so our measurement of $E_{\rm CGM}^{\rm kin}$ includes contributions from bulk and rotating flows.
 Hence we are measuring an upper limit to the actual turbulent kinetic energy that we care about for comparison to our model.
 Finally, the stellar, ISM and CGM metal masses are computed very similarly but summing over only the metal mass fractions of the relevant particles.
 The metallicities are then computed as the ratio of the total zone metal mass divided by the total zone mass further normalized to solar metallicity $Z_{\odot}=0.02$.

 We also compute gas inflow and outflow rates at the galaxy and halo scale following \citet{pandya20} and \citet{pandya21}.
-Complementing those earlier papers, we have switched to single-adjacent-snapshot particle tracking which we will extend in the future to operate over multiple snapshots for the purpose of characterizing halo outflow recycling fractions and timescales \citep[adapting the methodology of][]{anglesalcazar17,hafen19}.
+Complementing those earlier papers, we have implemented single-adjacent-snapshot particle tracking which we will extend in the future to operate over multiple snapshots for the purpose of characterizing halo outflow recycling fractions and timescales \citep[adapting the methodology of][]{anglesalcazar17,hafen19}.
 After classifying particles into different zones as described above for any two adjacent snapshots, we compute the intersection of the particle ID arrays to identify which particles crossed zones.
 For example, inflowing particles at the halo scale are those that crossed from $>R_{\rm vir}$ in the first snapshot to $<R_{\rm vir}$ in the later snapshot.
 We can then estimate the mass inflow rate into the CGM by adding up the masses of all the crossing particles and dividing by the timestep between these two adjacent snapshots \citep[see also][]{wright20}.
 We repeat this procedure to compute the mass outflow rate from the CGM at $R_{\rm vir}$ and the mass inflow and outflow rates at $0.1R_{\rm vir}$.
+The gross DM accretion rate at $R_{\rm vir}$ is also computed in this way.

 We additionally compute the metal mass flow rates by summing only over the metal mass fractions of the crossing particles at both interfaces.
-We also compute the energy transported by galactic winds at $0.1R_{\rm vir}$ and at $R_{\rm vir}$ following \citet{pandya21} by multiplying the mass of each crossing particle by its Bernoulli velocity squared (Equation \ref{eqn:vB}), which is a measure of the energy available to drive outflows.
+We also compute the energy transported by galactic winds at $0.1R_{\rm vir}$ and at $R_{\rm vir}$ following \citet{pandya21} by multiplying the mass of each crossing particle by its Bernoulli velocity squared, which is a measure of the energy available to drive outflows.
 We also compute the energy inflow rate at the galaxy and halo scale using the same $v_B$ definition but for particles that are crossing inwards.
-Since $v_B$ is the sum of the specific kinetic energy and specific enthalpy (thermal energy plus capacity to adiabatically expand via $PdV$ work), we also separately compute just the enthalpy flux which, when divided by the total energy flux, constrains $f_{\rm thermal}^{\rm wind}$ and $f_{\rm thermal}^{\rm accretion}$ for our model.
+Finally, since $v_{\rm B}^2$ is the sum of the specific kinetic energy flux and the specific enthalpy flux, we can compute the fraction of the energy flux that is already thermalized by taking the ratio of the specific enthalpy flux to the Bernoulli velocity squared ($1.5c_s^2 / v_{\rm B}^2$ following equation \ref{eqn:vB}).
+This constrains $f_{\rm thermal}^{\rm wind}$ and $f_{\rm thermal}^{\rm accretion}$ for our model.